After two weeks in Cape Town, a taxi almost ran me over, and I broke my ankle.

 On a Friday night, I was crossing the street from the apartment where I was staying with friends to get into an Uber.
 As usual, I looked both ways to confirm that the roads were clear with no oncoming traffic.
 As soon as I started to get close to the Uber, I felt a bright shining light glaring at me.
 I turned left to see a white taxi speeding towards me.
-I quickly pivoted and turned to avoid being hit.
+I quickly pivoted and turned to avoid an impact.

 When we arrived at Somerset, it looked like the set of The Walking Dead.
 Panicking, I initially wanted to refuse treatment and go to another hospital.
-However, the doctors would not let me go until they stabilized the ankle.
+However, the doctors would not let me go until they stabilized my ankle.

 X-ray confirmed that I broke my ankle in three places and would need surgery.
 Upon finding out that I was traveling from the U.S. with traveling insurance one of the doctors recommended that I go to a private hospital.

 After stabilizing my ankle and giving me ample pain meds, I was transferred to Christiaan Barnard Memorial.
 This hospital was very different; bright, clean, state of the art.
 Surgery was scheduled and completed the following Tuesday.
-All went well and I am back in the states after following up and getting clearance from the surgeon.
+All went well, and I am back in the states after following up and getting clearance from the surgeon.

-In my case, we paid the hospital and other related fees and the insurance company reimbursed us.
+In my case, we paid the hospital and other related fees, and the insurance company reimbursed us.
 In regards to the flight for my friend, the insurance booked that directly themselves.